 Major 7th chords are typically perceived as romantic and serene compared to the dissonance of the dominant seventh.
-When not otherwise specified, the basic term “seventh chord” refers to a major seventh chord.
+When not otherwise specified, the basic term “seventh chord” refers to a dominant seventh chord, not a major seventh chord.
 A major 7th chord is built of a major triad and major seventh.
 A major 7th will always be one half step below the root of the chord.
-For example when the root of the chord is C natural, the minor 7th is Bb.
-When the root of the chord is D, the major 7th is C#.
-When the root of the chord is E, the seventh is D# and so on.
+For example when the root of the chord is C natural, the major 7th is B. When the root of the chord is D, the major 7th is C#.
+When the root of the chord is E, the major seventh is D# and so on.

-Like the major 7th chord, dominant 7ths have a major triad.
-However, the seventh is one whole step down from the root, creating the minor seventh.
+Dominant 7th chords, like the major 7th chords, have a major triad.
+However, in a dominant 7th chord the seventh is one whole step down from the root, creating the minor seventh.
 The minor seventh creates tension and instability and this type of chord tends to resolve to the tonic chord (I).
 Dominant 7th chords are formed on the fifth degree of any given key, and are also notated with a “7” after the chord.
 For example, a C7 chord is C-E-G-Bb.
 A D7 chord is D-F#-A-C, and an E7 chord is E-G#-B-D. Dominant sevenths feel tense because of the tritone (6 half steps) created between the third and seventh of the chord.

 What is the difference between a major 7th chord and a minor 7th chord?

 Major 7ths are built from a major triad while minor 7ths are built from a minor triad.
 If the root of the chord is E, the major triad built on the root is E, G#, B. Add the major seventh D# and we have an E major 7th chord E-G#-B-D#.